jonbnewman/mobx-store-provider/README.md

 The `AppStore` is a normal _mobx-state-tree_ model.
 In the context of this library, this is referred to as a `store`.

-This is what your application and components uses as its state.
+This is what your application and components use for state and state-related actions.

 ```javascript
 // AppStore.js (mobx-state-tree store/model)